FilipDominec/rp2daq/docs/PYTHON_REFERENCE.md

 of the range.
 Or one can use different settings before/after the first calibration to allow the motor going beyond the end-switch(es) - if this is safe.

-"reset_nanopos_at_endswitch" will reset the position only if endswitch triggers the end of the movement.
-This is the recommended option for easy calibration of position at the endswitch.
+"reset_nanopos_at_endswitch" will reset the position if endswitch triggers the end of the movement.
+This is a convenience option for easy calibration of position using the endswitch.

-"reset_nanopos_first" will reset the position before movement, so the target nanopos value given is taken as relative to the actual position.
+Note that the nanopos can also be manually reset by re-issuing the `stepper_init()` function.

+"relative" if set to true, rp2daq will add the `to` value to current nanopos; movement
+then becomes relative to the position of the motor when the command is issued.

 When no callback is provided, this command blocks your program until the movement is finished.
 Using asychronous commands one can easily make multiple steppers move at once.